Identification and Estimation of Unconditional Policy Effects of an Endogenous Binary Treatment: An Unconditional MTE Approach: Unconditional Instrumental Quantile Estimation

-Equation (\ref{decom_ps_non}) has the same interpretation as equation (\ref {decom_f_y}).
-It consists of a pair of leading terms that ignores the estimation uncertainty in $\hat{\alpha}$ but accounts for the variability of the sample mean, and another pair that accounts for the uncertainty in $\hat{ \alpha}$ but ignores the variability of the sample mean.
+Equation (\ref{decom_ps_non}) has a similar interpretation to equation (\ref {decom_f_y}).
+It consists of a term that ignores the estimation uncertainty in $\hat{\alpha}$ but accounts for the variability of the sample mean, and another term that accounts for the uncertainty in $\hat{\alpha}$ but ignores the variability of the sample mean.

 We estimate the second average derivative $T_{2}$ by